Architecture

 postMessage/MessagePort. - No preemption.
 A long-running task blocks its lane until it finishes.
 Use

 - No automatic scaling.
-Thread count is fixed at pool creation.
+Worker count is fixed at pool creation.
 You choose the parallelism level upfront.